SUBSCRIBE TO OUR FREE NEWSLETTER

 "This victory is the fruit of our people's unity, which grows stronger through the significant contributions of our partners," said Rozeninho Saw Munduruku, coordinator of the Aipariri Indigenous Association.
 "This is the first step toward victory, and we will continue our struggle.
 We know that next comes the challenges [to this decision], and we know that other projects continue to threaten our lives and our culture.
 We are fighting for our territory for the benefit of humanity.
 We call on people to join us because we are fighting for a better future for us all."

 The day after FUNAI's move, Brazil's beleaguered environmental agency IBAMA followed suit, declaring the Sao Luiz do Tapajos dam unviable given its impact on the indigenous communities in the region.
-With Sawre Muybu on track to be demarcated, IBAMA could now take an official stance on the mega-dam's violation of environmental law and Brazil's constitution, which explicitly prohibits the forced displacement of indigenous peoples except in cases of war or epidemic.
+With Sawre Muybu on track to be demarcated, IBAMA could now take an official stance on the mega-dams violation of environmental law and Brazil's constitution, which explicitly prohibits the forced displacement of Indigenous peoples except in cases of war or epidemic.

-It would appear that the political maelstrom now plaguing Brazil is currently benefitting the Amazon and its peoples.
+It appears that the political maelstrom plaguing Brazil is currently benefitting the Amazon and its people.
 However, as the Instituto Socioambiental's Marcio Santilli told The Guardian: "We are living in a moment of great instability.
 Potentially, a new IBAMA president could reverse the decision."
-Indeed, a new "business-friendly" administration that replaces Dilma Rousseff could sweep aside FUNAI and IBAMA's enlightened moves, while pushing through a sinister package of pending laws that would strip indigenous peoples of their land rights.
+Indeed, a new "business-friendly" administration that replaces Dilma Rousseff could sweep aside FUNAI and IBAMA's enlightened moves while pushing through a sinister package of pending laws that would strip indigenous peoples of their land rights.
 Additionally, while last week's decisions constitute major setbacks to Brazil's national and international mining and energy corporation's objectives for the Tapajos.
 They also do not block plans to construct 42 other dams across the river basin, nor do they definitively protect Sawre Muybu and the region's other indigenous territories from a set of corrupt, rapacious actors increasingly vying for access to protected lands and resources across the Amazon.

 In recognizing the importance of last week's historic victory, the Munduruku and their partners also acknowledge the need to remain vigilant and steadfast in their resistance.
 As international support for their efforts grows and the climate movement increasingly recognizes the dangers of large dams, we remain hopeful more such victories lie ahead.